 Video: 'George Harrison - Dark Horse (Full Album) - 1974' (9 tracks)

-(Thursday, October 31, 1974; during recording sessions for Dark Horse) — Former Beatle George Harrison wrapped up recording sessions for his fifth solo studio album, Dark Horse, today at A&M Studios in Los Angeles, taping three tracks, including “Mãya Love,” the title track, and “Far East Man.”
+(Thursday, October 31, 1974; during recording sessions for Dark Horse) — George Harrison wrapped up recording sessions for his fifth solo studio album (third studio album since the Beatles’ break-up), Dark Horse, today at A&M Studios in Los Angeles, taping three tracks, including “Mãya Love,” the title track, and “Far East Man.”

 The album, highly anticipated upon its release, became intertwined with Harrison’s controversial North American tour, which would begin just two days from now in Vancouver.